Saint Marys Refining Company

-The SMRC facility was a petroleum refinery that began operations in the early 1900’s.
+The SMRC facility was a petroleum refinery that began operations in the early 1900's.
 The Facility was designed to produce lubricating oils, waxes, gasoline, jet fuel, and other petroleum products over the decades.
-The Facility had different owner/operators over the years and refining ceased in the early 1990’s, and currently only a portion of the site is used for the bulk storage and transport of finished petroleum products.
+The Facility had different owner/operators over the years and refining ceased in the early 1990's, and currently only a portion of the site is used for the bulk storage and transport of finished petroleum products.
 The SMRC facility is located along Route 2 in the town of St. Marys, Pleasants County, West Virginia.
 The facility is about 70 acres, and is divided into two areas: the main plant area with the truck loading rack, and the bluff or cliff area, which is about 70 feet higher than the main area and where t a number of large above ground petroleum tanks. are located.
 The facility is surrounded by commercial, industrial and residential properties.
 The Ohio River is north of the facility.
-Site-related contaminated soil is limited to on-site areas.
+Site-related contaminated soil is limited to 3 on-site areas.
 Contaminated groundwater is found on- and –off site.
 The facility is fenced, with 24-hour security.
 Public meetings were held every October from 2006 to 2009.
 More information about the site is located at the Pleasants Co.
 Library, WV and at the U.S. EPA office in Philadelphia, PA.

 The primary contaminants are benzene, ethylbenzene, toluene and xylene (BTEX), methyl-tertiary butyl ether (MTBE-an oxygenate), naphthalene, total petroleum hydrocarbons and arsenic.
 Ground water on and around the site is not used as a drinking water source.